javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 }(); // <-- can't call Function Declaration immediately
 ```

-So, parenthesis are needed to show JavaScript that the function is created in the context of another expression, and hence it's a Function Expression.
-It needs no name and can be called immediately.
+So, parentheses around the function is a trick to show JavaScript that the function is created in the context of another expression, and hence it's a Function Expression: it needs no name and can be called immediately.

-There are other ways to tell JavaScript that we mean Function Expression:
+There exist other ways besides parentheses to tell JavaScript that we mean a Function Expression:

 ```js run
 // Ways to create IIFE